-Storage notes: Store in an airtight container for up to 1 week in the refrigerator, or in a cool, dark environment.
+Storing Instructions: Store in an airtight container for up to 1 week in the refrigerator, or in a cool, dark environment.
 Glaze when ready to eat, or day of.

-To Freeze: store in an airtight container or bag, unglazed, in the freezer for up to 1-2 months.
+Freezing Instructions: Store in an airtight container or bag, unglazed, in the freezer for up to 1-2 months.
 Allow to thaw for about 30 minutes at room temperature before enjoying.
 Or, heat in the microwave in 15 second increments until just warm.

 - Method: Bake